GrischaE1/Windows/CSPs/RemoveWindowsApps/Readme.md

 For Windows 1909 use:

-Device:
-AppRemoveDevice.xml
+Device: AppRemoveDevice.xml

-User:
-AppRemoveUser1909.xml
+User:AppRemoveUser1909.xml

-For Windows 2004use:
+For Windows 2004 use:

-Device:
-AppRemoveDevice.xml
+Device: AppRemoveDevice.xml

-User:
-AppRemoveUser2004.xml
+User: AppRemoveUser2004.xml

 For Windows 20H2 use:

-Device:
-AppRemoveDevice20H2.xml
+Device: AppRemoveDevice20H2.xml

-User:
-AppRemoveUser20H2.xml
+User: AppRemoveUser20H2.xml